 The Zyxel Device can use certificates (also called digital IDs) to authenticate users.
 Certificates are based on public-private key pairs.
 A certificate contains the certificate owner's identity and public key.
 Certificates provide a way to exchange public keys for use in authentication.
+Certificates are based on public-private key pairs.
+A certificate contains the certificate owner's identity and public key.
+Certificates provide a way to exchange public keys for use in authentication.

-- The Local Certificates screen lets you generate certification requests and import the Zyxel Device's CA-signed certificates (Section 22.4 on page 283). - The Trusted CA screen lets you save the certificates of trusted CAs to the Zyxel Device (Section 22.4 on page 283).
+- The Local Certificates screen lets you generate certification requests and import the Zyxel Device's CA-signed certificates (Section 22.4 on page 293). - The Trusted CA screen lets you save the certificates of trusted CAs to the Zyxel Device (Section 22.4 on page 293).